Chiara Mariottini, PhD – Research Assistant Professor, Project Manager

 Juan Manuel obtained his Bachelor’s degree from the National Autonomous University of Mexico (UNAM), and then joined the Arias-Lopez group at the Institute of Biotechnology UNAM to obtain his Master’s Degree, where he had the opportunity to explore the fascinating world of viruses studying the restriction of rotavirus by interferons.
 He then pursued his PhD in Microbiology and Immunology at the ETH Zurich in Switzerland in the laboratory of Dr. Burkhard Ludewig, and during his studies he focused on the immune responses against Salmonella typhi and the development of vaccines against this pathogen.
-With the keen interest of reincorporating to the virology field, Juan Manuel recently joined the Krammer lab and is currently working on understanding the mechanisms of immunological imprinting during influenza virus infection.
-Outside of the lab, Juan Manuel enjoys to run in central park, do indoor sports, and travel around in his bike.
+With the keen interest of reincorporating to the virology field, Juan Manuel recently joined the Krammer Laboratory and is currently working on understanding the mechanisms of immunological imprinting during influenza virus infection.
+Outside of the lab, Juan Manuel enjoys to run in central park, participate in indoor sports, and to travel around in his bike.
 He spends time with family and friends exploring all the culinary, cultural and amusement attractions that this great city has to offer.

 Parnavi Viral Desai, MSc